pinztrek/allstar_nodesounds/README.md

 It will create ulaw files for any missing nodes in /var/lib/asterisk/sounds/rpt/nodenames which is where allstar looks for customized names.

-Any existing nodes will be skipped.
+Any existing nodes will be skipped, and new nodes will be created.

 Options:
 - -v enables verbose mode and lists files it skips